AVisiION/SproutSense/README.md

 ## Key Features

 - Dual ESP32 architecture for sensing and camera-based disease workflows
+- Website-driven Wi-Fi provisioning for both ESP32-SENSOR and ESP32-CAM
 - React frontend with public pages and protected dashboard views
 - Node.js and Express backend with modular routes and controllers
 - Authentication and RBAC for admin, user, and viewer capabilities